 Move It Kanal

-Move It Kanal is a bilingual city project about the cultural participation of young people (12-18 years) from the Brussels Canal Zone.
-With this project, Lasso and its partners want to stimulate the cultural participation of these young people, through collaboration between organisations from the cultural sector, youth work and education across community boundaries.
-For this project, Lasso works with Erasmushogeschool Brussel - Opleiding Sociaal Werk, JES, D'broej, RAB/BKO, Move asbl and IHECS.
+Move It Kanal was a bilingual urban project about the cultural participation of young people (12-18 years) from the Brussels Canal Zone.
+With this project, Lasso and its partners wanted to stimulate the cultural participation of these young people by focusing on cooperation between organizations from the cultural sector, youth work and education, and this across communities.
+For this project, Lasso worked together with Erasmushogeschool Brussel - Opleiding Sociaal Werk, JES, D'Broej, RAB/BKO, Move asbl and IHECS.

 Move It Kanal began in late 2015 with a specific goal: to bring young people from the Brussels Canal Zone and the cultural world closer together.
 For six years, the project built bridges between players from various sectors (culture, youth and education) and communities to make culture more accessible.
 We focused on three project pillars: networking, project work and research.

 The networking aspect was developed through numerous networking events, activities, inspiration days and personal conversations.
 The project work focused on concrete cultural projects for and by young people.
 The focus was on cooperation between players from different sectors and language communities.
 Lasso supervised and documented these projects and focused on making the expertise gained available to a broader group of professionals.

 The projects always departed from input from the Lasso networks and from the results of scientific research.
 A first study by the Erasmushogeschool Brussel - Opleiding Sociaal Werk sounded out the experience of culture among young people in the Brussels Canal Zone.
 The results were compiled in a report.
 A second research report was published in 2021, examining the Move It Kanal project Les Experts du Petit Manchester (LEDPM 2.0).